Skip to content

 Startup

-Notifies upon server startup regarding running Docker containers and mounted drives specified by $DRIVE_PATH.
+After server has successfully booted, notifies all running Docker containers and mounted drives specified by $DRIVE_PATH.

 Notify